 - Do your part in following the plan.
 For instance, you may need to order more tests or prescribe a medication.

 - Update the plan as the situation progresses.
 As you receive the results of tests and treatments, your plan for the patient may change.
 Make sure to update your note accordingly.

 Once you’ve finished jotting down your patient’s plan, your SOAP note is complete.
 By using SOAP notes to chart your patients’ conditions, you’ll keep your patient information organized and easily accessible.

 Note taking isn’t fun, but using the right format can make it easy to compile and find the information you need.
 Following the SOAP system for organizing your notes helps you create informative notes and provide exceptional patient care.

-At JotForm, we can help you create your SOAP notes online.
-Our HIPAA-compliant online forms automatically make your SOAP notes HIPAA compliant while still allowing you the flexibility of online note taking.
+At Jotform, we can help you create your SOAP notes online.
+Our HIPAA-friendly online forms automatically make your SOAP notes HIPAA-friendly while still allowing you the flexibility of online note taking.

 Thank you for helping improve the Jotform Blog. 🎉